plbt5/paper2018_archSIOp/src/docs/2021_archSIOp.md

 Our contributions to consolidating semantic interoperability in software architectures are fivefold, represented as architectural principles and concerns as follows:

 * Semantic concerns (anchorage): We summarize our work in [@Brandt2021a] on how to achieve a semantic anchorage by abstracting semantics from a tacit software implication into a tangible, computational and distinct artifact.
 This creates the potential to connect to it, to make comparisons with the semantic artifact of the peer software agent.
 We then formulate the principle of assuming responsibility on the semantics on data, and conclude what preparations about semantics are required for an agent before being able to engage in semantic interoperability (\cref{anchorage-semantic-concerns});
 * sIOP concerns (spanning): Since computers remain incapable of true understanding, sIOP remains in demand of human intervention in order to reconcile the semantic differences between collaborating software agents.
 However, human intervention is time consuming.
-We reduce the necessary human intervention to complement formal semantics to a task that suffices to achieve sIOP, viz authoring semantic alignments only (\cref{spanning-siop-concerns});
+We establish principles to minimise human intervention to a level that suffices to achieve sIOP, viz authoring semantic alignments only (\cref{spanning-siop-concerns});
-* Mediation concerns (roadway): We determine the demands for a generic component that allows for communication with the peer agent in one's native vocabulary only, by considering both ontological models and the alignment.
+* Mediation concerns (roadway): We determine the demands for a generic component that allows for communication with the peer agent in one's own native vocabulary only, by considering both ontological models and the alignment.
 Such approach applies the principle *connectivity without dependency* at the semantic level.
 This consolidates the agent's potential to collaborate to any unforeseen applications without the need to adopt external semantic definitions, and remain scalable in the process (\cref{roadway-mediation-concerns});
-* *Evaluation of semantic principles*: In order to consistently address the above concerns, their founding architectural principles have been derived.
-It is a matter of architectural hygiene to evaluate how these principles support and consolidate the fundamental architectural demands about loose coupling and separation of concerns (notably semantic and communication concerns).
+* *Evaluation of semantic principles*: It is a matter of architectural hygiene to evaluate how the derived principles support and consolidate the fundamental architectural demands about loose coupling and separation of concerns (notably semantic and communication concerns).
 We show how the necessary characteristics of semantics, i.e., semantic heterogeneity, semantic evolution and semantic scalability, are supplied by them (\cref{evaluation-of-siop-principles});
 * ISO42010 Architecture Viewpoint: We verify the applicability of the above concerns and principles by formulating their architectural consequences as a specific ISO42010 sIOP Viewpoint that must consolidate their proper position in the total architecture as corresponding sIOP view.
 As ISO42010 is considered a set of best practises for architecture description, and therefore is used with architecture frameworks such as MoDAF, TOGAF, DoDAF, RM-ODP and more, we conclude that application of this sIOP Viewpoint to formulate the sIOP View can be considered to consolidate sIOP for contemporary architectural paradigms (\cref{iso42010-viewpoint-on-siop}).

 The European Interoperability Framework (EIF)[@EuropeanCommissionDGInformatics-ISA2Programme2017] and the European Interoperability Reference Architecture (EIRA) [@EuropeanCommissionDGInformatics-ISA2Programme2019] address sIOP and recommend the separation of syntactical from semantic concerns.
 Indeed, a valid recommendation that we support.
-In itself, though, it renders insufficient as to the practice of how to achieve suchseparation.
-In this article, in conjunction with our previous article on software semantics [@Brandt2021a], we describe our proposal on achieving EIF's and EIRA's recommendation by turning semiotic fundamentals into architectural principles from which loosely coupled formal semantics emerge.
-We show how these principles can be consolidated in contemporary architectural paradigms.
+In itself, though, it renders insufficient as to the practice of how to achieve such separation.
+We consider this article a principled approach to that practice.
 It is our intention with this paper to open the discussion on how to surface domain-independent and standard semantic services and API's that can be adopted to become embedded into the communication infrastructure.

 In \cref{anchorage-semantic-concerns,spanning-siop-concerns,roadway-mediation-concerns,evaluation-of-siop-principles} we derive ## Design Principles (DPs) to consolidate the three architectural concerns.
 We define them collectively as \cref{tab:dps} at the end of the paper, following the structure in [@Greefhorst2011].